 Even professional washes and detailing can put the metal frame at risk.
 Routine washing does lower the potential for buildup of chemicals, mud and grime.
 However, our rust prevention experts understand that it’s imperative for vehicles and undercarriages to be washed the right way – and with the right cleaning agents.

 In particular, pressure washing can be especially hazardous.
 Undercarriages appear to be strong and sturdy, but they are not impervious to damage by pressurized water.
-If the pressure stream is too high – and especially if it’s directed toward sealed components – it can push out or past protective material or gaskets meant to prevent rust and corrosion.
+If the pressure stream is too high – and especially if it’s directed toward sealed components – it can push out or past protective material or gaskets of Gorilla Gasket, meant to prevent rust and corrosion.
+In case of any accident like the ones explained in the post you can easily contact this legal firm for professional help.

 If you must have your car pressure washed, take special care to avoid any electrical connections.
 If you accidentally force water into open connections on the electrical system where it can’t escape, you’re risking immediate damage but also long-term undercarriage corrosion.
 Don’t point the spray directly at any pinion, breather, wheel seal or input/output.
 To do so is to risk pushing contaminants into and past the seal lips.